arieees666/arieees666.github.io/README.md

  - January 22, 2021: `1 left (or 2 if another requirement gets added).
 Got user and root flags for the bounty hunter room on thm - was pretty straightforward.
 I enjoyed the privesc part even if it was easy.
 Watched motivational + self-discipline videos`
  - January 23, 2021: `Finally finished all of my requirements.
 Time to start learning hacking again.
 Day 1 of reading malloc source code until I get decent with my understanding of the dynamic allocator internals.`
  - January 24, 2021: `Did some rooms on tryhackme (networking + lazy admin) was pretty fun to read the exploit details from searchsploit to solve the box, solved the oauth challenge from hacker101 ctf`
+ - January 25, 2021: `Completed the ff rooms on tryhackme: Ohsint, Brooklyn99, and BruteIt.
+They were fairly easy.
+Did a simple sigrop on 0x41414141 ctf.
+Other pwn are hard ngl`
+ - January 26, 2021: `First time exploiting a vulnerable cronjob on tryhackme, was pretty fun.
+Worked on some guessy ctf challs (shadowctf), will work on the pwn from 0x41414141 later after class.`